carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

    * ``cd llvm/projects``
    * ``svn co http://llvm.org/svn/llvm-project/test-suite/trunk test-suite``

 #.
-Configure and build LLVM and Clang (Recommended process using CMake):
+Configure and build LLVM and Clang:

+   The usual build uses `CMake <CMake.html>`_.
+If you would rather use autotools, see `Building LLVM with autotools <BuildingLLVMWithAutotools.html>`_.

    * ``cd where you want to build llvm``
    * ``mkdir build``